Back-up & Disaster Recovery Solutions

-Onsite storage means storing important data on a local storage device, such as hard drives, DVDs, magnetic tapes, or CDs.
+Onsite storage - this is storing important data on a local storage device, such as hard drives, DVDs, magnetic tapes, or CDs.

 However, in the event of a catastrophic event, onsite data storage can be destroyed.
 For example, if there is a fire in the building, the onsite servers can lose all the data that has been collected on them.
 In addition, onsite storage units can also be stolen, resulting in a loss of time, money, and data.

-→ Access to data from any location, via Internet or FTP
+→ Access to data from any location, via internet

-Backup data can be shared with a number of different remote locations
+→ Data backup can be shared with a number of different remote location.

 Just as onsite data backup has some disadvantages, the same holds true for offsite storage.
 For one thing, since the data is stored offsite or in the cloud, if your Internet connection goes down you won’t be able to access the Data or if don’t have good internet speeds accessing Data can be slow, this can impact with Data recovery.

-When it comes to making a choice between onsite and offsite backup options, it is usually a matter of preference and Internet speeds.
-Some individuals prefer being able to monitor and keep track of their valuable data, and will often use onsite protection.
-Others, however, will choose to allow offsite servers to maintain the data, until such time as it is needed.
+When it comes to making a choice between onsite and offsite backup options, it is usually a matter of preference and internet speed.
+Some people prefer being able to monitor and keep track of their data.
+Others, however, choose offsite servers to store their data.

-We recommend in order to have the most secure system with the lowest likelihood of having all data lost, that business adopt an onsite-offsite solution.
-By having both onsite and offsite backup used in conjunction with each other, a problem in one side of the equation can be offset by recovery from the other side.
+In order to have the most secure system with the lowest likelihood of data lost, we recommend that businesses adopt an onsite-offsite solution.
+By having onsite and offsite backups used in conjunction with each other, a problem in one side of the equation can offset by recovery from the other side.